modelica/VehicleInterfaces/README.md

 Browse the [Releases](../../releases) page in order to get access to older releases of the library.

 ## License
-Copyright &copy; 2005-2013, Dassault Systémes, DLR and Modelon Copyright &copy; 2013-2022, Modelica Association
+Copyright &copy; 2005-2013, Dassault Systémes, DLR and Modelon<br>
+Copyright &copy; 2013-2022, Modelica Association

 This Modelica package is free software and the use is completely at your own risk;